 Devenish Bradshaw Charitable Trust

-Conserving Laverstock's Water-Meadows and
+Conserving Laverstock's water meadows and chalk stream habitats

-We are a friendly group of volunteers who own and manage around 60 acres of Laverstock Water meadows to the east of Salisbury.
+We are a friendly group of volunteers who own and manage around 60 acres of Laverstock water meadows to the east of Salisbury.
 This peaceful wildlife haven is home to wildflowers, birdlife and an abundance of insect life.
 If you would like to join us for a Saturday morning work party or two, please drop us a line.

-Creating opportunities to spend time with nature.
+Creating opportunities to spend time with nature

 Peaceful access to the countryside is ever more important for our well-being.
 As we attract wildlife back on to the water-meadows we are installing access infrastructure including simple rustic benches, access gates between fields. noticeboards and attractive signs.
 Wellies are essential and a camera to record the natural beauty you will witness is recommended.